FredericGuilbault/lysmarine/doc/contrib/projectstructure.md

 # Project structure
-Lysmarine is made of different repostories.
-Some are orginal content others are just forks of other projects.
+Lysmarine is made of different repositories.
+Some are original content others are just forks of other projects.

 ## Lysmarine
 > [lysmarine](https://gitlab.com/lysmarine/lysmarine) is the main repository.